sussmanLab/open-Qmin/CITATIONS.md

-# Citations for landauDeGUI {#cite}
+# Citations for open Qmin {#cite}

 ## Primary code-base

-If you use landauDeGUI for a publication or project, please cite:
+If you use open Qmin for a publication or project, please cite:

-Daniel M. Sussman and Daniel A. Beller for being so helpful.
-No current publications describe this repository.
+Fast, scalable, and interactive software for Landau-de Gennes numerical modeling of nematic topological defects, Daniel M. Sussman and Daniel A. Beller

 ## Feature-specific citations